Parent Handbook

 • Safe: Comets keep others and ourselves physically and emotionally safe.

-• Emotional Control: Adults remain in control to show respect to students and to keep the focus on the student behavior.
+• Emotional Control: Adults remain in control to show respect to students and to keep the focus on the student behaviour.

-• Benefits for Changing Behavior: We help students understand the reasons they would want to change their behavior.
+• Benefits for Changing Behaviour: We help students understand the reasons they would want to change their behaviour.

 • Response-Ability: We help students think through solving the issues they have created.